aspose-cells/Aspose.Cells-Doc-md/english/net/what-s-new-in-aspose-cells-for-net/_index.md

 This page describes the most interesting new Aspose.Cells features introduced in recent releases.

+## Aspose.Cells for .NET 24.6
+* Enhancements for rendering: color saturation and color temperature adjustment, duotones, Webp images
+* Enhancements for PivotTable: merging range, "Show Values as" of PivotField
+* Support Range.ToHtml()/ToImage() for user's convenience to manipulate range data

 ## Aspose.Cells for .NET 24.5
 * Support new functions: XMATCH, XOR
 * Support to transpose data of the range